opensearch-project/documentation-website/_api-reference/index-apis/component-template.md

 The alias name as the key.
 Required when the `template` option exists in the request body.

-The object body contains the following optional options for the alias:
+The object body contains the following optional parameters for the alias:

 Parameter | Type | Description
 :--- | :--- | :---
-`filter` | Query DSL object | The query that limits documents the alias can access.
+`filter` | Query DSL object | The query that limits the documents that the alias can access.
-`index_routing` | String | The value which routes indexing operations to a specific shard.
-When specified, overwrites the `routing` value for indexing operations.
+`index_routing` | String | The value that routes the indexing operations to a specific shard.
+When specified, overwrites the `routing` value for the indexing operations.
 `is_hidden` | Boolean | When `true`, the alias is hidden.
 Default is false.
 All indexes for the alias must have matching values for this setting.
 `is_write_index` | Boolean | When `true`, the index is the [write index] for the alias.
 Default is `false`.
 `routing` | String | The value used to route index and search operations to a specific shard.
-`search_routing` | String | The value used to write specifically search operations to a specific shard.
-When specified, this option overwrites the `routing` value for search operations.
+`search_routing` | String | The value used to write search operations to a specific shard.
+When specified, this option overwrites the `routing` value for the search operations.

 #### `mappings`